 It is a simple process that takes a matter of seconds.
 When preparing to load a replacement coil, or perhaps the first in a brand new device, take your e-liquid bottle and drip one or two drops carefully onto the wicking ports.

 This means when you load it into the tank and add your e-liquid, it will already be primed and partially soaked.
-This can help to prevent a nasty shock if, in a moment of absent mindedness, you should take a puff on your vape without allowing the proper time for the liquid to absorb into the new coil.
+This can help to prevent a nasty shock if, in a moment of absent-mindedness, you should take a puff on your vape without allowing the proper time for the liquid to absorb into the new coil.

-As with any electrical device, it is widely understood that running too high of an electrical current through it can cause issues, from the mild to the explosive, and e-cigarettes are no different.
+As with any electrical device, it is widely understood that running too high of an electrical current through it can cause issues, from mild to the explosive, and e-cigarettes are no different.

 Consider a lightbulb - if you put a 30-watt bulb in a lamp that actually needs a 120-watt bulb, the filament burns out due to the excess power and the bulb dies.
 The bulb is your coil, and the lamp is your vaping device.

 As mentioned above, every coil has a specific resistance.
-Sub ohm coils have a low ohm rating which, contrary to logic, means they have a far higher electrical resistance.
+Sub-ohm coils have a low ohm rating, which, contrary to logic, means they have a far higher electrical resistance.
 This in turn means that they can, and must, handle much more power in order to reach their ideal operating temperature.

 If you were to expose a coil rated at 1.0ohm or higher to the power needed to heat one rated at 0.4ohms (a common sub-ohm coil rating), its naturally low resistance means it will be overwhelmed by the power and burn out, just like the filament in the bulb.

 This is why you must be careful when using a vaping device that allows you to customise the wattage output.
 Setting it too low for the coil will just result in a pathetic puff with no vapour or flavour, with the silver lining of a longer lifespan.
-Setting it too high will likely result in a burnout.
+Setting it too high will likely result in burnout.

 Most coils will have their safe wattage range printed on them for easy reference.
 Ensure you stay within these parameters, and you should be able to enjoy a consistently pleasant vape.
-Exceeding the maximum power slightly will not cause your coil to burn out instantaneously, however it will reduce its lifespan.
+Exceeding the maximum power slightly will not cause your coil to burn out instantaneously; however, it will reduce its lifespan.

 Take special care with devices that both allow you to modify the wattage and are compatible with a variety of coil types.
 Some may feature both a standard and sub-ohm coil option, expecting you, the user, to adjust the power accordingly when switching.
 If you choose a different option either intentionally or by accident and don't adjust your power, you might burn out your coil.

-Even when observing the above guidance for best practice when using your coil, they will eventually reach the end of their natural lifespan.
+Even when observing the above guidance for best practices when using your coil, they will eventually reach the end of their natural lifespan.
 Once a coil reaches this point, it must be swapped out to ensure your vaping experience isn't compromised.

 Over a period of regular use, a coil's wicking material is the main component that begins to deteriorate.
-Due to the constant absorption, heating, drying and then re-absorption of e-liquid, the wick slowly turns dark in colour and loses it's ability to perform correctly.
+Due to the constant absorption, heating, drying and then re-absorption of e-liquid, the wick slowly turns dark in colour and loses its ability to perform correctly.

-In this case, continued use of the coil will likely lead to a burnt taste, and even flooding. flooding occurs when the wick loses it's ability to properly retain the e-liquid, allowing it to leak into the airflow cavities within the coil and tank.
+In this case, continued use of the coil will likely lead to a burnt taste, and even flooding. flooding occurs when the wick loses its ability to properly retain the e-liquid, allowing it to leak into the airflow cavities within the coil and tank.
 If your device gurgles when you inhale, it has likely flooded - you should check your coil condition as soon as possible.

-Certain e-liquids that use colourants and a lot of sweeteners like sucralose, will cause your coil to deteriorate that much faster, meaning you may have to change it sooner than if you were using a simple 50-50 menthol, for example.
+Certain e-liquids that use colourants and a lot of sweeteners like sucralose will cause your coil to deteriorate that much faster, meaning you may have to change it sooner than if you were using a simple 50-50 menthol, for example.

-Ultimately using your common sense and getting used to the device you are using, while observing the telltale signs above that it may be about to burn out, will make it obvious when it is time for a change.
+Ultimately, using your common sense and getting used to the device you are using, while observing the telltale signs above that it may be about to burn out, will make it obvious when it is time for a change.